zimaexe/spotnet/docs/spotnet.md

 This method has next parameters:
 * `deposit_data`: DepositData - Object of internal type which stores main deposit information.
 * `pool_key`: PoolKey - Ekubo type for obtaining info about the pool and swapping tokens.
+* `ekubo_limits`: EkuboSlippageLimits - Object of internal type which represents upper and lower sqrt_ratio values on Ekubo.
+Used to control slippage while swapping.
 * `pool_price`: felt252 - Price of `deposit` token in terms of `debt` token in Ekubo pool(so for ex.
 2400000000 USDC for ETH when depositing ETH).

 It's flow can be described as follows: